liyanage/lldb_utilities/README.md

     (lldb) dump_nsdata [NSData data]
     /var/folders/j5/hjm915bx2gd9prgxz9c3fn700000gn/T/nsdata-N4c1ja.dat

-You can override that with the `-o` ("output") option:
+You can override that with the `-o` (“output”) option:

     (lldb) dump_nsdata -o ~/Desktop/foo.bin someData
     /Users/you/Desktop/foo.bin

-The `-r` ("reveal") option reveals the resulting file in the Finder.
+The `-r` (“reveal”) option reveals the resulting file in the Finder.

-The `-c` ("clipboard") option copies the path to the resulting file to the clipboard.
+The `-c` (“clipboard”) option copies the path to the resulting file to the clipboard.

 You can combine these options: